caoxiemeihao/electron-vite-boilerplate/README.md

 ├
 ```

-## 🚧 Use SerialPort, SQLite3 or other node-native addons
+## 🚧 Use SerialPort, SQLite3 or other node-native addons in Renderer-process

 1. First, yout need to make sure the deps in "dependencies".
 Because the project still needs it after packaged.